Q&A: Sleep Myths

 Q: Do heavy blankets help you fall asleep faster?

 A: No. Although they may be cozy on a cold night, heavy blankets can affect the body temperature during sleep.
 To ensure a quality night’s rest, keep the room temperature between 65-68 degrees Fahrenheit.
 Get comfy throw blankets for a great sleep.
 Install a new heat pump installation seattle if your current heating system keeps malfunctioning.
+Get quick and efficient https://www.eheatcool.com/services/heating/furnaces/furnace-repair to restore your furnace’s functionality.
 This can help provide a comfortable temperature in your bedroom during winter.
 And if you need hvac repair and maintenance, make sure to get expert help from a Local HVAC Company.

 Q: I can fall asleep in 5 minutes!
 That’s a good thing…right?